Tkota10/Personal_Website/content/project/example/index.md

 ---
-title: Example Project
+title: Astrophysics Publication
-summary: An example of using the in-built project page.
+summary:
+This paper describes the star detection method I created and the 16 nearby stars discovered during the implementations of the method.
 tags:
-  - Deep Learning
+  - Publication
-date: '2016-04-27T00:00:00Z'
+date: '2022-03-12T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''